-- In case iTunes Store is empty and displays nothing but message iTunes Store, you need to follow these steps to fix the issues.
+- In case, the iTunes Store is empty and displays nothing but message iTunes Store, you need to follow these steps to fix the issues.

 - Follow these steps to troubleshoot iTunes Store connectivity in Windows

-- Now, you will need to configure Windows firewall to let iTunes access iTunes Store.
-To do so—follow these steps— for Windows XP, Windows Vista and Windows 7.
+- Now, you will need to configure the Windows firewall to let iTunes access iTunes Store.
+To do so—follow these steps— for Windows XP, Windows Vista, and Windows 7.